Surzhikov/TelegramSiteHelper/README.md

 5. Try!<br>
 6. Usage:<br>
 <img src="https://habrastorage.org/files/cbf/50e/458/cbf50e45825a48ce92b8eac34ba7d875.png"><br>
-	6.1) Add your bot to your contact list<br>
+* Add your bot to your contact list<br>
-	6.2) Enter your manager password<br>
+* Enter your manager password<br>
-	6.3) Use command «/offline», «/online», «/exit»<br>
+* Use command «/offline», «/online», «/exit»<br>

-Minuses: <br>
+## Minuses: <br>
-1. Chat Who made "in haste" to start soon in the project.
+* Chat Who made "in haste" to start soon in the project.
 There are many loopholes, by which for example can be written in another chat room and peek's correspondence.
-2. Now, these problems do not disturb me, because chatting assistant site have been made to transfer important and sensitive information.
+* Now, these problems do not disturb me, because chatting assistant site have been made to transfer important and sensitive information.
-3. When a manager and a lot of customers - can be confused whom to answer.
+* When a manager and a lot of customers - can be confused whom to answer.
-4. ...
+* ...
 I supplement of the comments

-Pros:<b>
+## Pros:<br>
-1. It works!
+* It works!
-2. Free Forever and for any number of managers
+* Free Forever and for any number of managers
-3. No need extra applications only telegrams, which is for all popular platforms
+* No need extra applications only telegrams, which is for all popular platforms
-4. You can rewrite and stylized chat as you want.
+* You can rewrite and stylized chat as you want.
-5. Telegram is very fast
+* Telegram is very fast
-6. ...
+* ...
 I supplement of the comments

-What can be done: <br>
+## What can be done: <br>
-1. Foolproof and work on security
+* Foolproof and work on security
-2. Smart distribution system communications between managers (now the bot sends a random message to the manager)
+* Smart distribution system communications between managers (now the bot sends a random message to the manager)
-3. Automatic responses from the bot when the manager was silent for a long time
+* Automatic responses from the bot when the manager was silent for a long time
-4. Add a name and a photo manager that is responsible chatting
+* Add a name and a photo manager that is responsible chatting
-5. ...
+* ...
 I supplement of the comments

-In the plans: <br>
+## In the plans:<br>
-1. Admin panel with statistics
+* Admin panel with statistics
-2. Work through webhook
+* Work through webhook

 Reference:
 http://habrahabr.ru/post/264035/